Skip to content

 Can I withdraw my funds early?

-In part, but it is rarely a good idea.
+Yes you can withdraw from your RESP account early, but it is rarely a good idea.
 You can withdraw your contributions before a child enrols, but that will trigger a government clawback of grant money they contributed (after all, they rewarded you based on those contributions).
 You can also withdraw income from investment gains before enrolment, but that will require an Accumulated Income Payment, which carries a stiff tax penalty.

 How much can I withdraw from my RESP?